You are more than your intrusive thoughts.

 How do you treat OCD?

-OCD is treated with Exposure and Response Prevention therapy (ERP), the gold-standard, evidence-based treatment.
-ERP works by systematically breaking the obsession-compulsion cycle.
-Rather than avoiding the trigger or performing the ritual, patients learn to face the feared thought or situation and tolerate the anxiety without responding to it.
-Over time, the anxiety diminishes and the compulsion loses its hold.
+OCD is treated with Exposure and Response Prevention, the gold-standard evidence-based approach.
+ERP works by systematically breaking the obsession and compulsion cycle.
+Rather than avoiding the trigger or performing the ritual, patients learn to face the feared thought and tolerate the anxiety without responding to it.
+Over time the anxiety diminishes and the compulsion loses its hold.

-At Good Day Mental Health in Ogden, Utah, therapy and psychiatric care are coordinated from the first appointment through the Elite Dual Intake.
+Therapy and psychiatric care are coordinated from the first appointment through the Elite Dual Intake.
 Your therapist and psychiatric provider build one plan together, not two separate tracks you manage on your own.
+For children and teens, pediatric ERP runs at a different pace with the same underlying approach.

 From the Blog